ArtchayaHas/Portfolio/Project 11 Store sale prediction/README.md

 ## Project 11 Store sale prediction

+**Application**

+Using time series analysis for sales prediction can forecast the trends in the sale of items and estimate the number of items that will be sold in the future.
+This helps stores effectively regulate their stock of items, reducing the loss of overstocking or understocking and minimizing the cost of labor.

+**Project details**

 The data was acquired from Kaggle by using opendatasets library.

 **1. Exploratory data analysis**